wilfreddenton/stoic/README.md

 You can run:

 ```
-patina build blog dist
+stoic build blog dist
 ```

-to have `patina` generate the corresponding static html in the `dist/` directory with file structure:
+to have `stoic` generate the corresponding static html in the `dist/` directory with file structure:

 ```
 dist/